 Skiing, snowboarding and other winter sports:

 Throughout the winter months, the green landscape puts on its white coat and you’ll have the opportunity to ski down the slopes.
 In Almenwelt Lofer there is 46km of pistes.
 This includes 32km of blue runs, 12 red runs and 2 black runs.
-Should there be bad snow then there are plenty of snow cannons which can cover 75% of the runs.
+Should there be bad snow then there are plenty of snow cannons that can cover 75% of the runs.

 Other useful information

-To get to the various areas in Saalachtal you could arrive by public transport to Salzburg and then either get a transfer with your hotel, taxi, or rent a car.
+To get to the various areas in Saalachtal you could arrive by public transport to Salzburg and then either get a transfer with your hotel, taxi or rent a car.
 Another option would be to drive if you live a reasonable distance.
 Or being on the border of southern Germany you may also be able to travel from that region.

 Using the SalzburgerLand Card you will be able to get free or discounted admission to 190+ activities in the SalzburgerLand region.
 Such as free entry to the Vorderkaserklamm Gorge or up the gondola Almbahn to Almenwelt Lofer.